supertassu/taaviwtf/content/lab/0x00-overview.md

 ---

 I use my lab to experiement or play around with stuff that I can't do elsewhere, for example enterprise networking and servers and all that kind of stuff.
 I am a teenager so I don't haver a real production environment that I can play around with.
-I also host services that I don't
+I also host services locally that I don't want to exist in the cloud.

 This article will work as a directory for all articles related to my lab.